stonelucky/GEC/README.md

 os/
 etc.
 # Note
-Note we use 'vgc' as the module name in the codes, hope that it won't confuse you.
+Note we use 'vgc' as the module's name in the codes, hope that it won't confuse you.
 # Usage
 1. Git clone this repo or just download the zip file, then unzip it.
 2. cd vgc/